DeathAruban/Vanilla-Shears/README.md

         <li><b>Crafting:</b> x2 Copper Ingots</li>
         <li><b>Durability:</b> 191</li>
         <li><b>Speed:</b> Standard</li>
+		<li><b>Enchant:</b> To enchant, do as for the basic cesies, in the anvil with the enchanted book is[ Efficiency: 1/5, Silk Touch‌: 1, Unbreaking: 1/3, Mending: 1, Curse of Vanishing : 1 ]</li>
         <li><b>Description:</b> A great use for your excess copper, offering decent durability.</li>
       </ul>
     </td>